The Predictive Mind – An Introduction

 Introduction

-This is only a perspective.
-Not a truth to cling to but a lens through which we can observe, if only for a moment.
+The Predictive Mind is only a perspective.
+It is not a truth to cling to but a lens through which we can observe phenomena and their relationship to the past, present, and future.

 What we call “the self” is often a narrative that the mind continually rehearses.
 It is a pattern of expectations, a collection of habits, meanings, and memories that seem solid because we often repeat them.
 We confuse the familiarity of the narrative with its truth.